 Some important concepts to go over

-Posture would be a great thing to review with them.
+Posture would be a great thing to review with them the first lesson.
 Have them sit with their knees "slightly" under the piano, sitting tall, shoulders relaxed, square with the piano, the piano bench an appropriate distance.

 Technique, depending upon the age of the child, can be more or less rigorously expected.
 The younger they are, demand less of them.
 But otherwise, round fingers, with a level wrist, is good to teach.
 More older students can be taught not to let their joints collapse when depressing a key.
 Example below: